 Consider fundraising for one of our community projects

 Your International flight arrives at Entebbe International Airport.
 If you are flying with BA you can take three bags of luggage for free.
 This means we can take out many more uniforms books and toys etc for the children.
 BA is the airline of choice being the only non-stop flight from the UK to Entebbe.
 Other Airlines flying to Entebbe are Emirates, Brussels, KLM and Kenya Airways.

 Note: If you miss your flight or your flight is delayed please contact Denis Aheirwe in Uganda on +256 752536197 or +256 774768090 (or, Ann on +44 7867513588)

 It is essential that you have comprehensive insurance.
 We suggest that at the very least you take out a policy to cover medical expenses and repatriation should you become ill.

 www.moneysavingexpert.com is a good place to look.
 Make sure you have the emergency number for your insurance company; in a real emergency, we know the Nairobi Flying Doctor service can land their aeroplane within an hour’s travel by ambulance from the Lodge.

-You will need a tourist visa to enter Uganda.
-This can be obtained in advance online at Uganda E-Immigration System, for further information please visit their website.
+You will need a tourist visa to enter Uganda, costs $50 or a 3-month East Africa Visa’ allowing multiple entries into Uganda, Rwanda or Kenya costs $100 or £80.
+Both can be obtained in advance online at Uganda E-Immigration System, for further information please visit their website.

 Alternatively if you have a return air ticket, a 3 month tourist visa can generally be obtained at Entebbe Airport for most nationalities.
-The current fee is either £30 or $50 depending on current exchange rates; it’s a good idea to have the exact money (in notes) as they can rarely find change!
+The current fee is $50; it’s a good idea to have the exact money (in notes) as they can rarely find change!
 (Please check the rate before travel.)

 Paying for your stay at Uganda lodge